marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Student/Challenge06.md

 <!-- REMOVE_ME # Challenge ${suffixNumber} - <Title of Challenge> (remove this from your MD files if you are writing them manually, this is for the automation script) REMOVE_ME -->

 <!-- REPLACE_ME (this section will be removed by the automation script) -->
-# Challenge 06 - Create a fact table and the store procedures to populate it
+# Challenge 06 - Create a fact table and the stored procedure to populate it
 <!-- REPLACE_ME (this section will be removed by the automation script) -->

 <!-- REMOVE_ME ${navigationLine} (remove this from your MD files if you are writing them manually, this is for the automation script) REMOVE_ME -->